Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Preliminaries

-\begin{remark} According to equation~\eqref{eqn:conjugate_direction}, we use all previous search directions to compute the next one.
-The resulting Algorithm~\ref{alg:nonlinear-CG}~is referred to as the full version of nonlinear PCG method.
-In practice, due to the memory constraints, we may want to use a truncated version; namely, we only require that the new direction be orthogonal to the $m_i \ge 0$ most recent ones (cf. \cite{Notay.Y2000}).
-In that case, equation~\eqref{eqn:conjugate_direction}~is replaced by

-and the resulting algorithm is called the truncated version of nonlinear PCG method.
-A general strategy is to have $0 \leq m_i \leq m_{i-1} + 1 \leq i-1$ and a typical choice is $m_i = 0$.
-If $p_i =\hat{B}_k[r_i]$ (i.e., formally $m_i = -1$) this choice corresponds to the nonlinear preconditioned steepest descent method.
-In the present multilevel setting the full version of the method is practically acceptable, since we expect to have relatively few recursive calls (between the levels) and this happens on coarse levels. \end{remark}
+\begin{remark} According to equation~\eqref{eqn:conjugate_direction}, we use all the previous search directions in order to compute the next search direction.
+The resulting Algorithm~\ref{alg:nonlinear-CG}~is referred to as the full version of the nonlinear PCG method.
+In practice, due to memory constraints, we may want to use a truncated version.
+Specifically, we only require that the new direction to be orthogonal to the $m_i \ge 0$ most recent ones (cf. \cite{Notay.Y2000}).
+In that case, equation~\eqref{eqn:conjugate_direction}~is replaced by $p_i = \hat{B}_k[r_i] + \sum_{j=i-1-m_i}^{i-1} \beta_{i,j} p_j$ where $\beta_{i,j} = -\frac{(\hat{B}_k[r_i], p_j)_{A_k}}{(p_j,p_j)_{A_k}}$, and the resulting algorithm is referred to as the truncated version of the nonlinear PCG method.
+A general strategy is to use $0 \leq m_i \leq m_{i-1} + 1 \leq i-1$ and a typical choice is $m_i = 0$.
+If $p_i =\hat{B}_k[r_i]$ (i.e., formally $m_i = -1$), this choice corresponds to the nonlinear preconditioned steepest descent method.
+In the present multilevel setting, the full version of the method is acceptable in practice, this is because we expect relatively few recursive calls (between the levels), and this happens on coarse levels. \end{remark}